redis/redis-doc/docs/about/governance.md

     - /topics/governance
 ---

-The Redis open source project has become very successful and extremely popular since its original release in 2009.

-From 2009-2020, Salvatore Sanfillipo led, managed, and maintained the project.
-While contributors from [Redis Ltd.](https://redis.com) and others have made significant contributions, the project never adopted a formal governance structure and de-facto was operating as a [BDFL](https://en.wikipedia.org/wiki/Benevolent_dictator_for_life)-style project.
+From 2009-2020, Salvatore Sanfilippo built, led, and maintained the Redis open source project.
+During this time, Redis had no formal governance structure, operating primarily as a [BDFL](https://en.wikipedia.org/wiki/Benevolent_dictator_for_life)-style project.

 As Redis grew, matured, and expanded its user base, it became increasingly important to form a sustainable structure for its ongoing development and maintenance.
-We wanted to ensure the project’s continuity and reflect its larger community.
+Salvatore and the core Redis contributors wanted to ensure the project’s continuity and reflect its larger community.
 With this in mind, a new governance structure was adopted.

 ## Current governance structure